 For starters, you can invest in index funds linked to the Dow Jones Industrial Average or exchange-traded funds (ETFs) that track the Dow index.
 You’ll require a smaller initial capital commitment to invest in these funds but still enjoy a performance that mirrors that of the DJIA.

 One of the most traded Dow Jones ETF is the SPDR Dow Jones Industrial Average ETF (DIA), which seeks to track the performance of the underlying index.
-Trading at about 1/100 of the DJIA price, your investment moves at an similar percentage, whether down or up.
+Trading at about 1/100 of the DJIA price, your investment moves at a similar percentage, whether that be down or up.

 Alternatively, you can trade the DJIA by investing in individual stocks listed on the Dow.
 By investing in the companies directly, you essentially get an ownership stake in the company.
 The number of shares you buy will determine how large or small your ownership stake is.
 Dow component stocks are particularly popular among investors since they comprise some of the largest companies in the U.S.

 How Does the DJIA Differ from the S&P 500?

 To the casual follower of the U.S. markets, the Dow Jones and S&P 500 might look similar.
 Both indices measure the U.S. stock market’s performance, comprise the largest companies, and are valued throughout the trading day.
 On the flip side, these two indices are entirely different, and here’s how.

 Launch date: For starters, the Dow and the S&P 500 have different launch dates; the Dow was launched in 1896 while the S&P 500 was launched in 1957.